Free Mortgage Assessment. Contact Today!!!

 • You must be purchasing your first home.

-• A minimum deposit of 2% of the property purchase price should be provided.
+• A minimum deposit of 2% of the property purchase price should be provided from demonstrated savings.

 Stamp Duty Concessions